mastcu/SerialEM/ReadMe.txt

 SerialEM is currently developed in Visual Studio 2010 with the v90 (VS 2008) platform toolset, which is required for it to run under Windows 2000 and XP below SP3.
 To compile it with VS 2010, change the platform toolset to v100 for each configuration being compiled.

-To compile a 32-bit version without using FFTW (which cannot be used for free with SerialEM), open XCorr.cpp and comment out
-#define USE_FFTW, and edit the properties of FFT.cpp to include it in the
-build.
+There are 5 project configurations:
+Debug (Win 32 & x64)
+   A Debug build that will start in the top source directory and read SerialEMsettings.txt there.
+Release (Win 32 & x64)
+   A Release build that will start in the top source directory and read SerialEMsettings.txt there.
+JEOL Debug (Win 32 & x64)
+   A duplicate of the Debug build that will start in the subdirectory settingsJeol and read SerialEMsettings.txt there.
+JEOL Release (Win 32 & x64)
+   A duplicate of the Release build that will start in the subdirectory settingsJeol and read SerialEMsettings.txt there.
+NoHang (Win32 only; x64 properties are not maintained) A Release build that compiles the MyFileDialog class in SerialEMDoc.cpp to use the SDK file dialog instead of CFileDialog, which hangs on some Windows 2000 machines

+You must have the library collection SerialEMLibs in an adjacent directory, or change the project properties to access this repository elsewhere.
+This collection includes libraries that you should not use unless you have a license for them.
+Namely, libifft-MKL.lib and libifft-MKL-64.lib are import libraries for the corresponding DLLs in the binary SerialEM distributions, which incorporate Intel Math Kernel Library FFT routines from version 11.1 of the Intel compiler collection.
+If you do not have a license for these, you should change the project configuration under Linker - Input as follows:
+  1) Remove "-MKL" from the entry for libifft in "Additional Dependencies".
+  2) Remove "-IOMP" from the entries there for libiimod and libcfshr.
+  3) Completely remove the entry there for libiomp5md.lib.
+  4) Remove "VCOMP;VCOMPD;" from "Ignore Specific Default Libraries".

+The collection also includes 32-bit version 2 of FFTW that was formerly used under a purchased license.
+If you should happen to have a license for this, you could use it by removing libifft.lib, adding in FFTW2st.lib and RFFTW2st.lib, making the changes in steps 2-4 above, and defining USE_FFTW2 at least for the compilation of Xcorr.cpp.

 It can be compiled in VS 2013 by reading in the current solution file, allowing it to upgrade the project, and changing preprocessor definition